 Using the Internet at the Library

-You MUST have your library card to use the Internet computers.
+Public computers are available on a first-come, first-served basis.
+You must have a current library card to use the Internet computers.

 Customers using the Internet are expected to follow the Library's Internet use policy and these guidelines.